IvoFritsch/hsqldb-manager/README.md

 ## Installation:
 1. Extract [hsqldb-manager-final-pack.zip](https://github.com/IvoFritsch/hsqldb-manager/raw/master/hsqldb-manager-final-pack.zip) in any location on your system.
+2. If you're in Linux, the `hsqlman` file must be converted into an executable using the command `chmod +x hsqlman`
-2. Add the location to your PATH variable (**If you dont want to do this, you must always call the `hsqlman.bat`/`hsqlman` via it's complete path.**)
+3. Add the location to your PATH variable (**If you dont want to do this, you must always call the `hsqlman.bat`/`hsqlman` via it's complete path.**)
-3. Everything's ready
+4. Everything's ready

 ## Usage: